 During that time, I lost a lot of weight from stress and never really wanted to eat.
 I isolated myself from my friends and boyfriend at the time.
 Panic attacks got so bad that I had to lie on the floor just to cool down.
 I even stopped going to classes and didn’t feel excited for stuff like prom, summer, or Friday nights.

 My anxiety never truly “went away.”
 It’s gotten better and worse over the years.
 Today though, I’m better able to understand and cope with my condition.
-I realize I’m not alone in all this and health anxiety is very treatable.
+I realize I’m not alone in all of this, and health anxiety is very treatable.

 What is health anxiety?